robertlestak/procx/README.md

 ### MongoDB

-The MongoDB driver will retrieve the next message from the specified collection, and pass it to the process.
+The MongoDB driver will retrieve the documents from the specified collection, and pass it to the process.
 Upon successful completion of the process, it will run the specified mongo command.
-The Mongo ObjectID `_id` will be passed in for the placeholder `{{key}}`.

 ```bash
 procx \